AdrienChampion/induction_for_dummies/src/preface/readme.md

 since `'a = 'demo`, we reach a contradiction: `'demo > 'demo`.
 This means that there is no solution to the constraints, and the compiler proceeds to reject the program by telling us that `res` does not live long enough.

+\
+\

+Type-checking and borrow-checking are examples of verification processes.
+In both cases, the semantics of the program is encoded in a proof system.
+The encoding of the program and the rules of the proof system let the compiler build a set of *constraints*.

 It is interesting to note that *formal verification*, at its core, really consists in **searching for a proof** of correctness.
 As we saw, the borrow-checker aggregates constraints and then looks